N-tert-Butylbenzenesulfinimidoyl chloride: Mechanism

-The first two steps in an oxidation reaction involving N-tert-butylbenzenesulfinimidoyl chloride are similar to a nucleophilic acyl substitution reaction.
 A nucleophile, such as an alkoxide (1), attacks the S=N bond in 2.
 The resulting intermediate (3) collapses and ejects chloride ion, which is a good leaving group.
 The resulting sulfimide has two resonance forms - 4a and 4b.
 Because of this, the nitrogen is basic, and via a five-membered ring transition state, it can abstract the hydrogen adjacent to the oxygen.
 This forms a new C=O bond and ejects a neutral sulfenamide (5), giving ketone 6 as the product.
 N-tert-Butylbenzenesulfinimidoyl chloride reacts with enolates, amides, and primary alkoxides by the same general mechanism.

 The Swern oxidation, which converts primary and secondary alcohols to aldehydes and ketones, respectively, also uses a sulfur-containing compound (DMSO) as the oxidant and proceeds by a similar mechanism.
 In the Swern oxidation, elimination also occurs via a five-membered ring transition state, but the basic species is a sulfur ylide instead of a negatively charged nitrogen.
 Several other oxidation reactions also make use of DMSO as the oxidant and pass through a similar transition state (see #See also).

 Reactions

 Reacting an aldehyde with a Grignard reagent or organolithium and treating the resulting secondary alkoxide with N-tert-butylbenzenesulfinimidoyl chloride is a convenient one-pot reaction for converting aldehydes to ketones.
-While Grignards can be used for this reaction, organolithium compounds give higher yields, due to the higher reactivity of a lithium alkoxide compared to the corresponding magnesium salt.
 In some cases, an equivalent of DMPU, a Lewis base, will increase yields.
 For example, treating benzaldehyde with n-butyllithium and N-tert-butylbenzenesulfinimidoyl chloride in THF gives 1-phenyl-1-pentanone in good yield.

+N-tert-butyl benzenesulfinimidoyl chloride oxidizes enolates to enones or enals.

 N-tert-Butylbenzenesulfinimidoyl chloride can also be used to synthesize imines from amines.
 Imines synthesized in this fashion have been shown to undergo a one-pot Mannich reaction with 1,3-dicarbonyl compounds, such as malonate esters and 1,3-diketones.
 In this example, Cbz-protected benzylamine is deprotonated using n-butyllithium, then treated with N-tert-butylbenzenesulfinimidoyl chloride to form the protected imine.
 Dimethyl malonate acts as the nucleophile and reacts with the imine to give the final product, a Mannich base.